-- (i) interest income is recognised on a time proportion basis taking into account the principal outstanding and the effective interest rate applicable. - (ii) Rental income from sublet of property are recognised on a straight-line monthly basis over the lease term.
+- (i) Interest income is recognised on a time proportion basis taking into account the principal outstanding and the effective interest rate applicable. - (ii) Rental income from sublet of property are recognised on a straight-line monthly basis over the lease term. - (iii) Government grants are recognised upon receipt basis.